 In February 2015, we entered into an agreement with a contractor for the construction of our new laboratories facility for consideration of approximately NIS 3.3 million (approximately \$841,000).
-Under the terms of the agreement, we will pay part of the NIS 3.3 million consideration using 100,004 restricted shares of common stock of the Company, linked to performance milestones with respect to the new laboratories construction and which serve as a guarantee.
-These restricted shares shall be released to the contractor only upon the successful completion of the construction.
-The restricted shares were issued in December 2014.
+Under the terms of the agreement, we paid part of the NIS 3.3 million consideration using 100,004 restricted shares of common stock of the Company, linked to performance milestones with respect to the new laboratories construction and which serve as a guarantee.
+These restricted shares were issued in December 2014 and will be released to the contractor upon the successful completion of the construction.

-In May 2015, we entered into an addendum to the agreement with the contractor for the design and construction of additional office space renovations in our leased facility for additional consideration of approximately NIS 4 million (approximately \$1,032,000) which is comprised of NIS 3 million (approximately \$774,000) in cash and 90,000 restricted shares which will be issued to the contractor only upon the successful completion of the construction by the contractor.
+In May 2015, we entered into an addendum to the agreement with the contractor for the design and construction of additional office space renovations in our leased facility for additional consideration of approximately NIS 4 million (approximately \$1,032,000), which is comprised of NIS 3 million (approximately \$774,000) in cash and 90,000 restricted shares, which were issued to the contractor in February 2016 upon the successful completion of the construction by the contractor.

 We account for the abovementioned share-based payment awards to the contractor in accordance with ASC 505-50, "Equity based payments to non-employees".
-As performance by the contractor is not complete if the awards are forfeitable (or not issued) in the event performance is not completed, we measure the fair value of the awards at each reporting period through the performance completion date (until completion of the construction work).

 The construction work was initiated in June 2015.
 On October 30, 2015, the contractor completed the agreed construction milestones.
-We have issued a total of 190,004 restricted shares to the contractor as of February 2, 2016.
+We have issued a total of 190,004 restricted shares to the contractor.
 As a result, we recognized the fair value of the share-based payments awards, using the fair value of the Company's shares on October 30, 2015, totaling approximately \$302,000 as share-based payment to the contractor in "additional paid-in capital" with a corresponding amount included in "property and equipment, net".